WOLFE LLC • PRODUCT DESIGN

 Support tickets dropped 65%

-90% of tasks completed in-platform
+90% of tasks completed

-Clients now handle funding, user permissions, and activity monitoring without email support.
+Funding, permissions, and monitoring without email support.

 Same-day account funding